Embrace a Future Designed to Improve Patient Care

 Working in teams is not intuitive, but takes exposure to different disciplines, learning skills that are essential for high functioning teams and practicing these skills throughout your educational experience.
 At St. Catherine University, we offer multiple opportunities for interprofessional education (IPE).
 IPE, according to the World Health Organization (2010), is “when students from two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes.
 Interprofessional education is interactive and team based."

-IPE 1030: Healthcare Teams Roles and Responsibilities
+IPE 1030: Healthcare Teams Foundations and Medical Terminology

 IPE 1040: Healthcare Teams Quality Outcomes